 2. Decrease risk of litigation and negative publicity

-If your company is subject to Title III of the Americans with Disabilities Act, making your website accessible is a legal requirement.
+If your company is subject to Title III of the Americans with Disabilities Act, making your website accessible and ADA compliant is a legal requirement.
 Failure to do so places your company at considerable risk of civil suit.

 Less tangibly, the press associated with public civil litigation in a federal court is less than desirable from a publicity perspective.
 Do you really want your company’s reputation being publicly called into question?